jareddevbug/jareddevbug/README.md

 <p align="justify">💡Building Solutions, One Line at a Time!<br><br>Hi there!
 I am a passionate tech enthusiast who loves turning innovative ideas into functional, efficient, and impactful software.
 I keep up with modern web development trends, and I am always excited to explore new technologies.

-I would love to connect and chat about code, innovation, or anything else tech-related!
+I would love to connect via LinkedIn and chat about code, innovation, or anything else tech-related!
 Let’s collaborate and see what we can create together!</p>

 ###